csauve/node-greenbot/README.md

 ```

 ## Plugin API
-Creating Greenbot plugins is very easy because they are just NPM modules implementing an `init` function in their `exports`.
-Here is a complete sample plugin that echos messages of the form "!echo <message>" and uses a rate limiting dependency to prevent spam:
+Creating Greenbot plugins is easy: they're just NPM modules implementing an `init` function in their `exports`.
+Here is a complete sample plugin that echos messages of the form `!echo <message>` and uses a rate limiting dependency to prevent spam:
 ```coffee
 rateLimit = require "nogo"